johanity/hello_world/README.md

 # hello_world
-I will be the very best software engineer, programmer, and engineer, period.
+I will be the very best software engineer and programmer period.